sakthipriyadhanusu/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

-# Ex.No: 10 Learning – Use Supervised Learning
+# Ex.No: 13 Machine Learning Using Supervised Learning - Mini Project
 ### DATE:  24.10.24
 ### REGISTER NUMBER : 212222040139
 ### AIM:
-To write a program to train the classifier for Plant Growth Data
+To write a program to train the classifier for Plant Growth Data using random forest classifier.

 ###  Algorithm:
 ```